zancas/resume/za_resume.rst

 Bioinformatics:
 '''''''''''''''

-* phylogenetic analyses of archaea
+*Wrote python scripts to align molecular sequences and infer phylogenies from them.
-* machine learning algorithms to detect open reading frames in large data sets
+*Used support vector  machines to detect open reading frames in large yeast data sets

 Molecular Biology: